In honor of Throwback Thursday, here is a humorous post from May 4th, 2010. Enjoy!

 This needs to change.
 With your help it will.
 Please support this initiative for all of those who choose to use an insulin pump.

-NL pump petition
+NL pump program

 Thursday, May 22, 2014